Staff shortage: solve it without personnel

 - Managing and growing

 You have posted job vacancies.
 Family and friends have searched with you, but you cannot find new employees.
 Hiring a self-employed professional is too expensive.
-A little longer and you have to close down because you have no staff to run your business.
-Or not?
-Two entrepreneurs from the hospitality and logistics sector tell how, thanks to technology, they do the same work with fewer staff, without working overtime.
+A little longer and you will have to close because you have no staff to run your business.
+Or do you?
+Two entrepreneurs from the hospitality and logistics sector tell how they do the same work with fewer staff without working overtime, thanks to technology.

 One form of technology is robots.
 Robots replace or reduce work and they solve routine jobs.
 Big investment?
 A checkout robot in a restaurant will pay for itself in as little as a year.

 Hospitality industry: robots in service

 When restaurant FoodExplore could not find enough new staff after the corona crisis, owner Deon Poon bought three types of robots.
 The robots support the existing staff.
 "At the reception desk is robot Bella.
 She guides guests to their table and sometimes sings a birthday song at the table.
 In the eating area, there are three other robots called pudu.
 The pudu's collect dishes from the tables and put them on a work cart.
 And we have two Billy's.
 Those pick up the dirty dishes from the work carts and bring them to the rinsing kitchen."

 Poon says customers respond well to the robots.
 "In the beginning, our guests reacted with surprise to the robots we had in the restaurant.
 We are now a year on and most customers are used to them."

 "Each type of robot has its own price tag, but on average a robot for the catering industry costs €10,000.
 You have almost no other costs besides power costs, because a robot requires little maintenance."